Lake Ida Park West

 Website

-History: Lake Ida is the southern-most of a chain of lakes that extends roughly from Lake Worth.
+History: Lake Ida is the southern-most of a chain of lakes that extends roughly from western Lake Worth Beach through central Palm Beach County to South Palm Beach County.
 Drainage canals dug beginning in 1916 doomed four of the lakes that sat to the north and shrank the size of Lake Ida, which once ranged south nearly to Atlantic Avenue in downtown Delray Beach.
-The lake is named after Ida M. Lowery Linton, the wife of a Michigan congressman who invested in land that was to become Delray Beach.
+The lake is named after Ida M. Lowery Linton, the wife of a Michigan congressman who invested in the real estate that was to become Delray Beach.
 Palm Beach County began buying up land and easements for the park in 1945, making it one of the oldest parks in the county.

 What You'll See: The land side of Lake Ida is mostly manicured park.
 The shoreline is where most of the "action" is.
-There are a few "wild" spots, where nature rules and where some interesting plants and birds lurk.
+There are a few "wild" spots, particularly a lagoon in the southern half of the park, where nature rules and where some interesting plants and birds lurk.
 Look for water fowl like Egyptian geese and mottled ducks, and wading birds like great blue herons, green herons and great egrets.
 In the south end of the lake, where it's a bit untamed, you might spot an osprey with an eye out for a meal.
+Look for migrators, like the yellow0-throated warbler, prairie warbler and American redstart, in the spring and fall.

 Amenities: Lake Ida Park has a walking path that follows the shoreline.
 There is the aforementioned dog park, picnic pavilions and shelters, boat launches and trailer parking, canoe/kayak launches, restrooms, overlooks and playgrounds.